Equidistribution of $q$-orbits of closed geodesics: Proof of equidistribution

 In our setting, we consider the vector space $V_N=H_1(Y_0(N),\R)$ with $N$ prime.
-We will actually obtain bounds for the lefthand side of (\ref{eq:weyllinear}) \emph{uniform} in terms of $N$ for certain natural norms on $V_N$ (this corresponds to the \emph{level aspect}).
+We will actually obtain bounds for the left-hand side of (\ref{eq:weyllinear}) \emph{uniform} in terms of $N$ for certain natural norms on $V_N$ (this corresponds to the \emph{level aspect} in our equidistribution problem cf.\ \cite{LiuMasriYoung13}).
 Given a basis $B^\ast$ of the dual $V_N^\ast\cong H^1(Y_0(N),\R)$ we define the following norm on $V_N$;

-It is a standard fact that the following matrices generate $\Gamma_0(N)$;
+It is a standard fact \cite[eq.\ (3)]{Zagier85} that the following matrices generate $\Gamma_0(N)$;

 where $0< a^\ast <N$ is such that $aa^{\ast} \equiv -1\modulo N$.
 For each prime $N$ consider a basis $B$ of $H_1(Y_0(N), \R)$ containing $v_E(N)$ and consisting of images of elements of (\ref{eq:S}) under the isomorphism